 NC: Teachers may have until third year to pass tests, if they attempt to pass them during their first year.

 NJ: Only special education candidates adding their certification to an elementary certification would have passed New Jersey's required Praxis Multiple Subjects (5001) test.
-This test assesses the science of reading, but integrates this topic with too many other topics related to English Language Arts to serve as a reliable measure of a candidate's knowledge of the science of reading.
+TThe Reading and Language Arts subtest assesses some, but not all of the components of the science of reading instruction, and therefore does not amount to an adequate stand-alone reading test.
 New Jersey allows a test exemption to candidates with a GPA of 3.5 or higher who fail by 5% or less.

 RI: Only teachers adding their special education certificate to an elementary certification are required to pass the Praxis Elementary Education: Multiple Subjects (5001) test.